qxxxb/sudoku_solver/README.md

 ### 9-Sudoku

-Takes about 5 minutes to solve.
+When I tested, it solved it twice within 6 minutes, then never again.
 ```
-./TestHarnessGenetic tests/sample9 2048 0.01 4096 0 0 8
+./TestHarnessGenetic tests/sample9 1024 0.01 256 0 0 8
 ```